OllieJones/sqlite-object-cache/readme.txt

 = Do I have to back up the data in SQLite? =

 **No.** It's a cache, and everything in it is ephemeral.
 When WordPress cannot find what it needs in the cache, it simply recomputes it or refetches it from the database.

+To avoid backing up SQLite files, tell your backup plugin to skip the files named `*.sqlite`, `*.sqlite-wal`, and `*.sqlite-shm`.

+This plugin automatically suppresses backing up your SQLite data when you use the [Updraft Plus](https://wordpress.org/plugins/updraftplus/), [BackWPUp](https://wordpress.org/plugins/backwpup/), or [WP STAGING](https://wordpress.org/plugins/wp-staging/) plugins.

+If you use some other backup or cloning plugin, please let the author know by creating a [support topic](https://wordpress.org/support/plugin/sqlite-object-cache/).

 = If I already have another persistent object cache, can I use this one? =